Discernment: The Bridge Between Skepticism and Faith

 How Discernment Guides Us

-Discernment allows us to hold paradox, nuance, and contradiction as part of a more holistic story.
+Discernment lets us walk between the seen and unseen worlds with open eyes and an open heart.
+It lets us recognize signs and synchronicities without abandoning logic by allowing us to hold paradox, nuance, and contradiction as part of a more holistic story.

 It says: